MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/deploy-pmem.md

 A region is a set of one or more persistent memory modules.
 Regions are often created as [interleaved sets](#understand-interleaved-sets) in which multiple persistent memory modules appear as a single logical virtual address space to increase throughput.
 To increase available bandwidth, adjacent virtual addresses are spread across multiple persistent memory modules.
 Regions can usually be created in a server platform's BIOS.

-### Namespaces
+### PmemDisks

-To use persistent memory as storage, you must define at least one namespace, which is a contiguously addressed range of non-volatile memory that you can think of like a hard disk partition or LUN.
-You can create multiple namespaces using Windows PowerShell cmdlets to divide up the available raw capacity.
-Each persistent memory module contains a Label Storage Area (LSA) that stores the configuration metadata to define a namespace. **Cong/Scott: Is a "PmemDisk" in PowerShell actually a namespace?
-Are they the same thing, or something different?
-Do we need to go into namespace types, like Intel does?
-Which would be relevant to our users (Filesystem-DAX, Device Dax, Sector, or Raw)?**
+To use persistent memory as storage, you must define at least one **PmemDisk**, which is a virtual hard disk (VHD) on the host that enumerates as a PmemDisk inside the VM.
+It's a contiguously addressed range of non-volatile memory that you can think of like a hard disk partition or LUN.
+You can create multiple PmemDisks using Windows PowerShell cmdlets to divide up the available raw capacity.
+Each persistent memory module contains a Label Storage Area (LSA) that stores the configuration metadata.

 ### Block translation table

-Unlike traditional solid-state drives, persistent memory modules do not protect against "torn writes" that can occur in the case of a power failure or system outage, putting data at risk.
+Unlike solid-state drives, persistent memory modules do not protect against "torn writes" that can occur in the case of a power failure or system outage, putting data at risk.
 BTT mitigates this risk by providing atomic sector update semantics for persistent memory devices, essentially enabling block-like sector writes so that apps can avoid mixing old and new data in a failure scenario.
 We strongly recommend turning on BTT in nearly all cases.
-Because BTT is a property of the persistent memory virtual disk, it must be turned on when the virtual disk is created. **Cong/Scott: Can you provide the specific PowerShell command/flag that creates the virtual disk and turns on BTT?
-Persistent memory PowerShell commands are not documented, which is another issue we need to fix.**
+Because BTT is a property of the PmemDisk, it must be turned on when the PmemDisk is created.

-We recommend using BTT in block mode because all data will be using block semantics.
-We also recommend turning on BTT in DAX mode because metadata operations still use block semantics, even if the application's data operations don't.
+In block access mode, we recommend using BTT because all data will be using block semantics.
+BTT is also useful in DAX mode because metadata operations still use block semantics, even if the application's data operations don't.
 Even if all application operations are using memory-mapped files with DAX semantics, torn writes could still happen for the metadata operations; therefore, turning on BTT is still valuable.

 ## Supported hardware